ZeyadKhattab/Database-Engine/README.md

 # Database-Engine
-A Simulation of a Database Engine using bitmap indices implemented in Java.
+Database Engine including bitmap indices implemented in Java.
 All the entries of the database are serialzied and then saved on disk, also the indices are serialized and saved.
 # Getting Started
 * Clone the repo and open it in a Java IDE